 An easier trail, originating near the park office, is the Hemlock Nature Trail.
 This .74-mile wheelchair-accessible loop travels along the Jacob Fork River and through a forest.
 Eleven display areas along the trail explain the riparian environment of South Mountains State Park and describe its plants and animals.
 In addition, two kiosk areas provide information about watersheds and trout-stream ecology.

 Another popular but very strenuous trail is Chestnut Knob Trail, a two-mile trail to Chestnut Knob Overlook.

-Horseback riding: There are 29 miles of equestrian trails at South Mountains State Park.
-Ride horseback on the Dogwood Trail past Benn Knob, the second highest peak in the park at an elevation of 2,894 feet.
+Horseback riding: There are 33 miles of equestrian trails at South Mountains State Park.
+Ride horseback on the Raven Rock Trail past Benn Knob, the second highest peak in the park at an elevation of 2,894 feet.
 The trailhead is located at the west end of the horse trailer parking area on Turkey Ridge Trail.
 All visitors with horses must be able to provide proof of a negative equine infectious anemia (Coggins) test while visiting North Carolina State Parks.

 Picnicking: Dining in the out-of-doors is a special treat at South Mountains State Park.
 The Jacob's Fork picnic area is adjacent to the Jacob Fork parking area and is accessible for persons with disabilities.
 Facilities include 10 tables, two grills and a restroom.

 The Shinny Creek picnic area is less than a half mile from the Jacob Fork parking area.
 Four tables and three grills.
 A 10-table picnic shelter with fireplace and two charcoal grills are available on a first-come, first-serve basis unless reservations are made.